PaymentRequest APIs

 Multiple Partial Refund Behaviour

 We support multiple partial refunds up to the total amount received.
-Our system will prevent you refunding more than you have received.
-Even if you attempt multiple partial refunds and even if your customer sends back partial payments in between we will keep track of the balance and ensure you never send back more than you've received.
+Our system will prevent you from refunding more than you have received.
+Even if you attempt multiple partial refunds and even if your customer sends back partial payments in between, we will keep track of the balance and ensure you never send back more than you've received.

 Deleting a PayID